-As in many cities, Black Friday is the day to go shopping in Seattle!
-Really, you can go to just about any shopping center or mall and you'll find crowds and deals galore, but knowing a bit about the area malls and how to track down the deals can help you plan out your day.
+As in many cities, Black Friday is an extremely popular day to go shopping in Seattle.
+Really, you can go to just about any shopping center or mall and you'll find crowds and deals, but knowing a bit about the area malls and how to track down the deals can help you plan out your day.
 Whether you want to get in and get out (good luck!) or spend a day out at the stores, decide in advance and go armed with knowledge of where you'll go and which deals you're after.

 Where to Start

 The key to a successful Black Friday is checking out the deals before you head out.
-Lines are often so long and doorbusters limited enough that figuring out where you want to go often makes the difference between scoring that half-price set of 1000-count sheets or not.
-You can pick up a copy of the local paper, which will be filled with weekly ads and coupons, but there's also no need to wait for the paper.
+Lines are often so long and doorbusters limited enough that figuring out where you want to go often makes the difference between scoring that half-price set of 1000-count sheets or big screen TV.
+You can pick up a copy of the local paper, which will be filled with weekly ads and coupons, but there's also no need to wait for the paper unless you want to.
 Black Friday ads start leaking weeks before.
+Keep an eye on Black Friday News to see which ads have leaked, and watch Black Friday Ads to see the actual ads scanned in or uploaded.

 As you're pinning down which deals you want to go for, make sure to note store opening times.
 Many stores now open as early as Thanksgiving evening.